Australia-Asia Power Link: Design

 The AAPowerLink begins with the development of the world's biggest integrated renewable energy zone, (which includes solar PV generation, energy storage and voltage source converter) on Powell Creek in the Barkly Region of the Northern Territory, using photovoltaic modules designed by Australian company 5B and prefabricated at a proposed factory in Darwin.
 The solar panels will cover a 12 × 10 km, 12,000 ha area in a region with some of the best solar resources in the world.
-An 800 km overhead power line will transmit 6.4 GW to Darwin, where it will deliver up to 4GW to a proposed Middle Arm Sustainable Development Precinct before transferring to a 4300 km 1.75 GW undersea power line to Singapore.
+An 800 km overhead power line will transmit 6.4 GW to Darwin, where it will deliver up to 4GW to a proposed Middle Arm Sustainable Development Precinct in Northern Territory, an industrial precinct for development of industries in renewable energy, critical minerals processing and other low-to-zero emissions fuels needed for Australian supply chain.
+From there, it will be transferred to a 4300 km 1.75 GW undersea power line to Singapore.
 This undersea cable will be the longest undersea cable in the world, exceeding the existing longest undersea power cable by a factor of around five.

 Batteries at the solar array in Darwin and Singapore will provide load-balancing for continuous daily dispatch.

 As of 2023, Singapore produces over 94% of its electricity from natural gas, but seeks to reduce its greenhouse gas emissions and diversify its energy imports.
 The AAPowerLink could provide about 15% of Singapore's electricity, reducing Singapore's emissions by up to 6 million tonnes per year.

 In September 2021, it was announced that there would be further expansions to the proposed size of the project, from 10 GW to 20 GW capacity, and from 20 GWh to 36-42 GWh of battery storage, with a new estimated construction cost of $30 billion.
 Forecasts suggest up to $A2 billion in exports, 1750 jobs in construction, 350 operational jobs, and 12,000 indirect jobs will be created across Australia, Singapore and Indonesia over its 70 year operational life.